A version of this article was originally posted on 1 July 2015 as Commoditization and the Fallacious “Apples to Apples” Comparison.

 In large volume legal work (such as third-party contracts management, document review in litigation, or Second Request compliance reviews for M&A), the bespoke artisan approach actually introduces risk through variance – particularly in terms of compliance – while routinization reduces it.
 But does the introduction of process and routine create commodity?

 There is no such thing as a commodity.
 All goods and services are differentiable...the offered product is differentiated though the generic product is identical…The usual presumption about so-called undifferentiated commodities is that they are exceedingly price sensitive.
 A fractionally lower price gets the business.
 That is seldom true except in the imagined world of economics textbooks.
 In the actual world of markets, nothing is exempt from other considerations even when price competition rages...Customers attach value to a product in proportion to its perceived ability to help solve their problems or meet their needs.
 All else is derivative... (emphasis added) (Levitt, 2006)

-The reality is that many things augment services, even the those perceived as the most commoditized.
+The reality is that many things augment services, even those perceived as the most commoditized.
 Many complementing, often critical services support, and contribute to, the "generic product" (the routine elements of legal services) and mark its value.
 Attributes like process excellence, management capabilities, resident expertise, resource availability, are critical elements accompanying the core service.
-To say nothing of brand value such as trustworthiness, experience, and safety, or the myriad benefits of service tenure.
+To say nothing of brand value such as trustworthiness, experience, and safety.
+Or the myriad benefits of service tenure.